 The Early Career Faculty Innovator Program is a new funding opportunity for early career faculty in the social sciences and STEM outside of NCAR's core expertise to co-develop interdisciplinary research projects in partnership with scientists and engineers at the National Center for Atmospheric Research (NCAR) in Boulder, Colorado.
 A primary goal of the Innovator Program is to address complex research problems by building partnerships with early career faculty that have complementary expertise to NCAR's core programs.
-The Innovators Program aims to fund six faculty and one graduate student of each faculty participant for two years, starting in summer 2019.
+The Innovators Program aims to fund nine faculty and one graduate student of each faculty participant for two years, starting in summer 2019.
 Research themes that align with NSF and NCAR strategic priorities are selected for each two-year cohort.

 2019-2020 Research Theme: Coastal Regions and Human Settlements

 Prospective applicants to the Innovators Program are invited to propose an interdisciplinary research project that can leverage expertise at NCAR and occur over a 2-year period.
 NCAR is committed to broadening participation in the geosciences and specifically invites scholars from Minority Serving Institutions to apply.
 The 2019-2020 application period is now closed.
 Before the start of the program, faculty are expected to nominate a graduate student who will be part of this project.